moggers87-games/lazycat/README.md

 ### Native binary

-Install Hashlink and then run:
+Hashlink's requirements and then run:

 ```
 make export/native